Permanent Residency (Fast-track option)

 - Letter from a Cypriot Bank confirming that you have deposited the minimum amount in a deposit for 3 consecutive years.
 Proof of foreign-sources funds.

-- Clean criminal record certificate issued by the Authorities of their country of origin.
+- Clean criminal record certificate issued by the authorities of your country of origin.

 - Statement confirming that you will not be working as an employee in Cyprus.